What We Become (The Walking Dead): Production and development

 The episode marks the departure of Danai Gurira as Michonne.
 Gurira's departure from the series was announced in February 2019.
 In July 2019, Gurira confirmed her exit at a panel at San Diego Comic-Con, and stated:

 During an interview with Dalton Ross writing for Entertainment Weekly, Gurira expressed her appreciation for the series and said:

 Kirsten Acuna of Business Insider interviewing showrunner Angela Kang about Gurira's departure and Kang said:

 Kang tells to The Hollywood Reporter about how the ending for Michonne's story came to life, and said:

 Avi Nash (Siddiq) returns in new footage in Michonne's hallucinations, the episode also marks the departure of Nash, who first appeared in the episode "Mercy" in the eighth season.
 Several former series regulars appear via archive footage within the hallucinations, including Andrew Lincoln (Rick Grimes), Chandler Riggs (Carl Grimes), Laurie Holden (Andrea), Steven Yeun (Glenn Rhee), Lauren Cohan (Maggie Greene), Sonequa Martin-Green (Sasha Williams), Michael Cudlitz (Abraham Ford), Austin Amelio (Dwight), and Steven Ogg (Simon).
 Archive footage from the episodes "Pretty Much Dead Already", "Beside the Dying Fire", "Hounded", "Not Tomorrow Yet", "Last Day on Earth" and "The Day Will Come When You Won't Be" is also shown, with some portions incorporating new footage of Michonne into previous episodes as part of a "what if" scenario; such as Michonne being part of the Saviors.

-While Gurira departed the show, the episode's conclusion set up her return with the untitled 6-episode spin off series that will also star Andrew Lincoln (Rick Grimes), starting production in 2023.
+While Gurira departed the show, the episode's conclusion set up her return with the 6-episode spin off series that also starred Andrew Lincoln (Rick Grimes).